 Sensi, S. (2007) 'Human Rights and the Environment-A Practical Guide for Environmental Activists' in Campese, J, Borrini-Feyerabend, de Cordova, Guigner & Oviedo, G. (eds) (2007) Conservation and Human Rights.
 Policy Matters.
 15. ICUN Commission on Environmental, Economic and Social Policy.

 Singer, P. (2002) Animal Liberation (3rd edn).
 HarperCollins Publishers: New York.

 Steinfeld, H., Gerber, P., Wassenaar, T., Castel, V., Rosales, M. & de Haan, C. (2006) Livestock's Long Shadow: Environmental Issues and Options.
-United Nations Food and Agricultural Organisation (FAO).
+United Nations' Food and Agriculture Organization (FAO).
 Retrieved 1st October, 2008 from FAO website www.fao.org.

 Tudge, C. (2004) "It's a Meat Market: Global Meat Consumption is Increasing Rapidly.
 Beware, warns Colin Tudge.
 It's Bad for the Environment and Bad for Us".
 New Scientist.
 19(1).
 March 13th, 2004.
 Retrieved 5th October, 2008 from Expanded Academic Index.

-United Nations Food and Agricultural Organisation (FAO) (2008) World Food Situation.
+United Nations' Food and Agriculture Organization (FAO) (2008) World Food Situation.
 Retrieved 6th September, 2008 from http://www.fao.org/worldfoodsituation/wfshome/ en/

 Worldwatch Institute (2008) State of the World: Innovations for a Sustainable Economy.
 Retrieved 14th October, 2008 from ICUN website, http://cmsdata.iucn.org/downloads/sow_brief_series_lo_res_1.pdf